Seikilos/FAQs/Powershell/Readme.md

 	# Exit only if parent is not a script or ISE
-	if( $host.name -notmatch 'ISE' -or $MyInvocation.ScriptName -ne "" )
+	if( $host.name -notmatch 'ISE' -and $MyInvocation.ScriptName -ne "" )
 	{
 		[Environment]::Exit(1)
 	}